- Species Red List Assessments

 Future work aims apply the comprehensive assessment approach that we have developed on a global scale.
-Other regions we plan to assess in the immediate future include the Western Ghats and Indo-Burma biodiversity hotspots, and high altitude watersheds in the Himalayas.
 We work closely with the IUCN Centre for Mediterranean Cooperation in undertaking regional assessments of freshwater species within the Mediterranean basin which have revealed high levels of threat for some species.

 The major threats to freshwater biodiversity include habitat loss, introduction of alien species, pollution, and over-harvesting.
 There are many examples to illustrate the severity of the situation:

 The Freshwater Biodiversity Unit is conducting regional assessments of the status and distribution of a number of priority groups of freshwater taxa.